Frequently Asked Questions

 What are the J.D. degree program application deadlines?

-The priority* application deadline for fall 2017 admission is March 1.
+The application deadline for fall 2017 admission is June 1.
 The priority* application deadline for spring admission is November 1.
 The deadline for fall transfer applicants is June 1.
 Applications for visiting students should be received 45 days preceding the term for which enrollment is sought.

 *Applications will be accepted until all seats are filled